kevinkk525/pysmartnode/README.md

     * LIGHTWEIGHT_LOG: if a logging module with less RAM demands should be used (saves ~500B)
     * MQTT_MINIMAL_VERSION: if a mqtt module should be used that is stripped to only the needed things (saves ~200B)
     * RTC_SYNC_ACTIVE: if RTC time sync should be done (saves ~600B)
+    * RTC_TIMEZONE_OFFSET: as esp8266 does not support timezones, add your offset here to match your time
     * USE_SOFTWARE_WATCHDOG: As some of my esp8266 occasionally get stuck for 1h 10minutes but not the interrupts, this makes using a software watchdog possible to reset hanging units (uses ~600B)
 - for esp32_LoBo:
     * MDNS_ACTIVE, MDNS_HOSTNAME, MDNS_DESCRIPTION: mdns options
     * FTP_ACTIVE: enable the built-in ftp server, very nice to have
     * TELNET_ACTIVE: enable the built-in telnet server to access the repl over wifi
-    * RTC_SYNC_ACTIVE, RTC_TIMEZONE: enable RTC time sync and set the time server
+    * RTC_SYNC_ACTIVE, RTC_SERVER, RTC_TIMEZONE: enable RTC time sync, set the time server and timezone

 A few additional options define some constants:
 * INTERVAL_SEND_SENSOR: defines an interval, in which sensors are publishing their value if no interval is provided in the component configuration
 * DEBUG: Will display additional information, useful for development only
 * DEBUG_STOP_AFTER_EXECUTION: normally if an uncatched exception occurs and the loop exits, it will send a log and reset the device.
 This disables it and will stop at the repl after the exception.
-* GC_INTERVAL: if the component ".machine.RAM" is active, this is the interval in which the garbage collection will be run
-* INTERVAL_SEND_RAM: if the component ".machine.RAM" is active, the free RAM will be published in this interval

 ### Component configuration
 The configuration of all components used on a microcontroller can be configured in different ways: